Do you like to travel? Are you a big fan of Priceline? If so, do you use the online travel service to book flights and hotels often?

 First and foremost, you can earn 5,000 bonus points simply by using your Priceline credit card to make a purchase.

-In other words, it should be really easy to snag 5,000 bonus points right off the bat.
+In other words, it should be really easy to snag 5,000 bonus points right off the bat with little delay.

 5,000 points = $50 statement credit